 Often, a coworking space will also have dedicated desks, which are what you’d expect if spark desks and private offices had a baby.
 You’ll get all the perks of working in an open, collaborative space but also have a place to keep your monitors, family photos, etc.; it’s compromise at its finest.

-Another perk of coworking spaces is having access to their meeting rooms.
+Another perk of coworking spaces is having access to meeting spaces.
 These can range in size from two-person “huddle rooms” all the way up to massive training rooms for 50+ people.
-Learn more about our meeting spaces
+Learn more about our meeting rooms.

 Those are the basics!
 Everything beyond that, like community events and workshops, podcast and photo studios, virtual office plans, etc. tend to vary more from space to space and contribute to a coworking space’s culture.
 These can be helpful deciding factors when you’re looking for a new coworking space to work from.